This Cottage Cheese Banana Bread is moist, fluffy and delicious banana bread made in one bowl. It’s lower in sugar and contains 11 grams of protein!

 Cottage Cheese Banana Bread

-High protein Cottage Cheese Banana Bread is a moist, gluten-free quick bread made in one bowl with 11 grams of protein!
+This Cottage Cheese Banana Bread is moist, fluffy and delicious banana bread made in one bowl.
+It's lower in sugar and contains 11 grams of protein!

 Prep: 10 minutes